curtiskressibucher/Project1-Minesweeper/README.md

 Minesweeper is a classic puzzle game that requires players to uncover safe cells on a grid while avoiding hidden mines.
 It has a simple yet engaging gameplay style and has had a lasting impact on computer gaming culture, particularly during the era of Windows 3.1 and subsequent Windows versions.

+# About my project.

+My project is a classic Minesweeper game, but it may look different from the original due to the modern CSS effects I've applied for a more contemporary and visually appealing design

 ## To start the game.

--   To start my version of Minesweeper, please click the link. {}
+-   To start my version of Minesweeper, please click the link.
+[My Minesweeper](https://curtiskressibucher.github.io/Project1-Minesweeper/)
 -   Once you're loaded in, start clicking on the grid to try and find all the hidden mines.
 -   You can also right-click to use flags to mark where you think they might be.

+#### Downloading Files

+To download my files for the game and modify it yourself, follow these steps in the terminal:

+1. Git clone the URL from the big green "Code" button.
+2. Change directory (cd) into the folder.
+3. Then, open the folder with whatever code editor you are using.

 ## Initial wireframe of the game.